 The best meditation for lucid dreams is to meditate while in bed and purposefully lead yourself into a sleeping state through guided meditation.

-The ultimate purpose of Tibetan Dream Yoga is to train the mind to take control of sleep.
+The ultimate purpose of Tibetan Dream Yoga is to use meditation to lead the mind into lucid dreaming and then control the dream.
+This is basically lucid dreaming on demand.
 Through this process, we learn that the waking world is itself a dream created out of Maya [delusions] and that we can control our perception of the waking world just as we can take control of a dream by lucid dreaming.

 The six stages